 One way is to choose a style with underwire built into the bathing suit.
 We don’t know about you but the idea of underwire in a bathing suit is music to our ears for this struggle.
 Just like the way underwire provides support in a bra, it does the same thing when it’s added to a bathing suit.

 Aside from those attributes in a bathing suit, we also recommend women over 50 opting for styles that have padding.
 Don’t get us wrong, you don’t need a bathing suit with a crazy amount of padding in the bra but just a bit will help give you additional support and provides a more flattering aesthetic.

-Solid colors in a bathing suit often looks much more modern and sophisticated, particularly for our women over 50.
+Solid colors in a bathing suit often look much more modern and sophisticated, particularly for our women over 50.

 We don’t have to tell you bathing suits come in a wide range of colors, prints and textures.
-It often seems as though there’s limitless options out there.
+It often seems as though there are limitless options out there.

 If you are over 50 and need a suit that has some slimming effect, then a dark solid color such as black or navy is one of the best options for you.